windmaomao/adventofcode/2015/md/0 - From Dusk To Dawn.md

 ### Highlights

+- How to approach a problem?
-- How to approach a problem and increase chance of solving it?
+- How to increase chance of solving it?

 ---